Executive Condo Review - Is It A Good Investment Property?

 Lastly, the Lilydale EC and Yishun Emerald (North) have registered an average price gain of 107.65% versus 77.61% respectively.
 They were completed in 2003 and 2002.

-Judging from the above charts, executive condos can certainly be good investment properties.
-In fact, if the family grant received is taken into consideration, EC owners stand to make even higher profits.
+Analysing the above charts, executive condos showed they can be good investment properties.
+In fact, with the family grants received, EC owners stand to make even higher profits.

 Executive Condominiums' Ownership Criteria Have Negligible Impact